Peter

 “Like ghosts and stuff?” he asked.

 Sensei Rob nodded.
-“Almost every world religion has some belief in spirits, either good or bad, who interfere with our lives.
+“Almost every world religion has some belief in spirits – good and bad - who interfere with our lives.
 Even in Buddhism, there’s Mara – for all intents and purposes, the devil – and his minions, called the asuras.
 They tempt humans to make choices that distract them from the way of enlightenment.”

 “Do you really believe that?”
 Peter asked.